ec78/pddcce/docs/api_reference.md

 proc (0) = print_westerlund(wO);
 ```

+---

+## PC-CCE Estimator

 ### pcce_mg

-**Principal Component CCE Mean Group (PC-CCE-MG) estimator.** Uses PCA on the cross-sectional average matrix to construct factor proxies, improving CCE robustness when the rank condition is borderline or when the number of common factors exceeds the number of observables.
+**Principal Component CCE Mean Group (PC-CCE-MG) estimator.** Replaces the raw cross-sectional average matrix with its leading principal components before augmenting each unit's regression.
+This improves CCE consistency and power when the CSA matrix is near rank-deficient (many near-collinear regressors) or when the number of common factors is small relative to the number of observables.

-**Requires:** GAUSS Machine Learning (GML) library (`library gml;`).
+No external library dependencies — PCA is computed via GAUSS's built-in SVD.

 ```gauss
 proc (1) = pcce_mg(data [, formula, mgCtl, num_pc]);